johanzi/RNA-seq_pipeline/README.md

 Merge the `.gtf.` files together.
 ```
-cuffmerge -o <output_dir/> \
+cuffmerge -o <output_dir/> -g <annotation.gff3> -s <reference.fasta> -p 8 assemblies.txt
-	-g <annotation.gff3> \
-	-s <reference.fasta> \
-	-p 8 \
-	assemblies.txt
 ```

 #### Cuffdiff

 Get differential expression results. `merged.gtf` file is generated in the previous step and should be located in the `output_dir/` directory.
 All bam files generated by tophat should be given for each of the conditions (here 3 bio reps for tissue 1 and 2) and separated by commas.
+The bam files generated by TopHat are named per default `accepted_hits.bam`.
+I renamed them to a more meaningful name, however, you can just provide the absolute path for each of the `accepted_hits.bam`.

 ```
 cuffdiff -o <output_dir/> \